mdsilva6/cs4483_individual_game_prototype/README.md

 ## Controls

-The player can move around using WASD and interact/attack by right clicking.
+The player can move around using W to move forward (using SHIFT to run) and A and D to rotate the camera and interact/attack by right clicking.

 ## Condensed Requirements
 These requirements were extracted from my game pitch and itemized.
 The requirements that have not been implemented are marked with "(NOT IMPLEMENTED)" after them.
 Please note that I followed [this](https://www.youtube.com/watch?v=S2mK6KFdv0I&ab_channel=Brackeys) tutorial for implemented the inventory and equipment system.